 By Alun Rafique, CEO, Market Dojo

-In the next article, I will delve deeper into how a true SaaS model will transform and scale your procurement practice.
+In my last article, I promised to “delve deeper into how a true SaaS model will transform and scale your procurement practice.”